 Whereas the differential treatment of degrees conferred outside of the Ohio state system has necessitated the use of multiple short-term waivers and individual exceptions approved by the General Education Committee.

-Be it resolved that after appropriate implementation details have been developed and approved by the registrar’s office undergraduate catalog shall be amended to state
+Be it resolved that after appropriate implementation details have been developed and approved by the Division of Enrollment Management, the undergraduate catalog shall be amended to state

-Students who complete the minimum requirements of the Ohio Transfer 36, or an Associate of Art (AA) degree, Associate of Science (AS) degree, Bachelor of Science (BS) degree, or a Bachelor of Arts (BA) degree, from an institution of higher education accredited by regional accrediting commissions that have been recognized by the Council on Higher Education Accreditation (CHEA) prior to enrollment in a degree-seeking program at Ohio University will receive transfer credit equivalent to fulfilling Ohio University’s BRICKS general education requirements in Foundations (excluding the Advanced Writing component, which requires completion of TME 002 Second Writing transfer credit for a suitable course) Pillars, and Arches.
+Students who complete the minimum requirements of the Ohio Transfer 36 prior to enrollment in a degree-seeking program at Ohio University, or earn a baccalaureate degree from an institution of higher education accredited by regional accrediting commissions that have been recognized by the Council on Higher Education Accreditation (CHEA) will receive transfer credit equivalent to fulfilling Ohio University’s BRICKS general education requirements in Foundations (excluding the Advanced Writing component, which requires completion of TME 002 Second Writing transfer credit for an equivalent course) Pillars, and Arches.

-Be it further resolved that UCC and the General Education Committee shall be charged with developing and maintaining a process that will allow the preceding accommodations to be extended to other categories of degrees, in whole or in part, at the discretion of UCC after review of an institution’s accreditation status and the general education requirements of the degree itself.
+Be it further resolved that UCC and the General Education Committee shall be charged with developing and maintaining a process that will allow the preceding accommodations to be extended to other categories of degrees, such as associate or applied associate degrees, in whole or in part, at the discretion of UCC after review of an institution’s accreditation status and the general education requirements of the degree itself.

-Be it further resolved that this change policy should be reviewed by UCC (University Curriculum Council) and the General Education Committee no later than the end of the fall semester 2025-26 to determine if it should be revised.
+Be it further resolved that these changes in policy shall be in effect prior to students matriculating for AY 2024-25 , and shall be reviewed by UCC (University Curriculum Council) and the General Education Committee no later than the end of the fall semester 2026-27 to detemine if revisions are warranted.

 Appendix A. Implementation Notes